 Steep cliffs stop all but the most agile of units, protecting the base

-TESTSCREEN | EDGE DECEMBER 1997
+78 | TESTSCREEN TESTSCREEN

 -War

-Nebulae blend into the space backdrop, producing startlingly atmospheric effects, and all totally within software ficionados of space combat on the PC generally fall into two groups: those who swear by LucasArts' X-Wing series, and those who have an allegiance to Origin's Wing Commander games (no matter how misplaced the latter camp's reasoning might be).
+Nebulae blend into the space backdrop, producing startlingly atmospheric effects, and all totally within software

+RANCE UESS CO DES O HUY 20.7 HT ACCO.
+MAY A HAUTCT: UNDER HEH ficionados of space combat on the PC generally fall into two groups: those who swear by LucasArts' X-Wing series, and those who have an allegiance to Origin's Wing Commander games (no matter how misplaced the latter camp's reasoning might be).
 But with Wing Commander Prophecy not appearing until Christmas, and X-Wing vs TIE Fighter's distinct shortage of oneplayer missions, it's fallen to the UK-based codeshop Particle Systems to pick up the gauntlet of furthering the genre - a challenge it appears to have addressed with a confidence and slickness that may surprise the well-established American talent behind the previously mentioned games.
+For not only has the team successfully married a series of incredible prerendered sequences with excellent realtime space combat, but it has also added original features of its own.
+From the very start I-War looks like something special, with a superlative CGI intro (from which Edge readers can with a superlative CGI intro (from which Edge readers can witness selected scenes on this month's cover CD) that tells the storyline leading up to the missions.
+At just a little under 15 minutes long, it's certainly a long haul, but it sets the tone beautifully, and, perhaps most surprisingly, represents an interesting story in its own right.
+It's a beginning that underline the well-known fact that, for all the cash Origin threw at Wing Commander IV, big bucks will never replace raw talent.